nightroman/FarNet/PowerShellFar/README.md

 ---
 **Discarded output**

 Output of other code is discarded.
-For example, commands from the menu or event handlers have no shown output.
-Failure messages are shown in error message boxes.
-Non terminating errors and warnings are ignored.
+For example, commands in event handlers have no shown output.
+Terminating errors are shown in message boxes.
+Non terminating errors are ignored but collected in the global variable `$Error`.
+Warnings are ignored.

 *********************************************************************